sainathadapa/stubthat/README.md

 `stub$expects(a = 1, b = 2, d = 3, c = 4)`

-This will check the incoming arguements for the specifed set of arguments.
-Throws error if there is a mismatch.
+This will check the incoming arguments for the specified set of arguments.
+Throws an error if there is a mismatch.
 Returns null if matched.

 withExactArgs
 -------------

 `stub$withExactArgs(a = 1, b = 2, d = 3, c = 4)$returns(10)`

-If the function is called with **exact** set of expected arguments, then the specified object will be returned.
+If the function is called with the **exact** set of expected arguments, then the specified object will be returned.

 `stub$withExactArgs(a = 1, b = 2, d = 3, c = 4)$throws('err_msg')`

-If the function is called with **exact** set of expected arguments, then an error is thrown with the specifed message.
+If the function is called with the **exact** set of expected arguments, then an error is thrown with the specified message.

 with Args
 ---------

 `stub$withArgs(a = 1, d = 3)$returns(10)`

-If the expected arguements are **part** of the function call, then the specified object will be returned.
+If the expected arguments are **part** of the function call, then the specified object will be returned.

 `stub$withArgs(a = 1, d = 3)$throws('err msg')`

-If the expected arguements are **part** of the function call, then an error is thrown with the specifed message.
+If the expected arguments are **part** of the function call, then an error is thrown with the specified message.

 onCall
 ------